ignatandrei/Interpreter/application/Interpreter/thirdParty.md

 You can obtain third party nuget packages with

-get-package | Select Id, LicenseUrl | Format-Table -AutoSize ( done in Package Manager Console)
+get-package | Select Id, LicenseUrl | Format-Table -AutoSize

+( done in Package Manager Console)

-Of coourse, first is .NET Core
+Of course, first is .NET Core

 The others: